How to Make the Most of Early Season Snowboarding

 Early season riding (hopefully) means warmer, slightly longer days than during the middle of winter.
 Make sure to take advantage of that!
 Get your tailgating set up ready, and bring drinks, food, and music for a little aprés party after your last run.

-Early season riding has its perks, and is a great way to get stoked for the snow-filled days ahead.
-As long as you remember to dig out your old gear instead of sporting the new set up, have some patience with the weather and with your own abilities, you’re going to have a killer start to your season!
+Early season riding has its perks and is a great way to get stoked for the snow-filled days ahead.
+As long as you remember to dig out your old gear instead of sporting the new setup, have some patience with the weather and with your own abilities, you’re going to have a killer start to your season!
+If you have questions about finding the perfect gear to get you ripping, reach out to a Snowboard expert here on Curated for free, personalized advice and recommendations.